Meta Descriptions

 Google limits how much of your meta description tag they show in the SERPs.

-(Note: Google’s meta description limit is actually measured by pixel size.
+Note: Google’s meta description limit is actually measured by pixel size.
 Not characters.
-Technically Google cuts off meta descriptions at 920 pixels.
-But in most cases, staying below the 155 character limit works well.
-And it’s much easier to measure.)
+Typically, Google cuts off meta descriptions at 960 pixels.
+In most cases, staying below the 155-character limit works well.
+And it’s much easier to measure.

-Most WordPress SEO plugins (like Yoast), automatically count the characters in your title tag and meta descriptions.
+Most WordPress SEO plugins, like RankMath, automatically count the characters in your title tag and meta descriptions.

-You can also use the helpful SERP Snippet Preview Tool from Portent.
+You can also use this helpful Google SERP Simulator from Mangools.

-It will make sure that you’re under character limits.
-And preview how your result will appear to Google searchers.
+And will show you how your result will appear to Google searchers.

 3. Get Inspiration From Google Ads